Guide

 When to use the current ratio

 While this ratio is useful, it's not the only number you need to consider.
-Don't rely on this ratio to assess your ability to cover your short-term bills if you run a seasonal business.
+Use this ratio alongside other measures to assess your ability to cover short-term bills if you run a seasonal business.
 And keep in mind that this ratio really only looks at your current assets and liabilities; it doesn't take into account the long-term profitability of your business, the types of loans you have, or other factors that contribute to your business.

 The current ratio:

-- is easy to calculate – it requires just two numbers from the balance sheet
+• is easy to calculate because it only requires two numbers from the balance sheet

 But: